Fees and Retainers

 Asking ODACC to Set the Adjudication Fee

 ODACC will set the fee in accordance with the Schedule of Fees approved by the Attorney General for Ontario.
-After the Adjudication Fee is set, the Adjudicator and the Parties will receive an email asking them to visit the Adjudication Fees screen to view the Adjudication Fee and the retainers.
+After the Adjudication Fee is set, the Adjudicator and the Parties will receive an email asking them to visit the Fees page to view the Adjudication Fee and the retainers.

 In some cases, where the Adjudicator is of the view that the standard amount usually requested for a retainer will not cover the expected costs of the adjudication, the Adjudicator may request an additional amount for the retainer.